Conceptual design and first results for a neutron detector with interaction localization capabilities: NEXT Simulations

+To determine the overall effect of neutron multiple scattering on the detector performance, 1~MeV neutrons in a knife beam were simulated 75~cm away from a detector.
+The weighted average photon arrival time for each photosensor was used as a ToF measurement to calculate the incident neutron energies.
+In Fig. \ref{fig:simNeutronToF}, the black histogram represents the calculated neutron energies for all simulated 1~MeV neutrons, with relative contributions from single- (red) and multiple-scattering (blue) events.
+The maxima of the black, red, and blue distributions are 0.992, 0.994, and 0.990~MeV, respectively.
+The change in peak location between singly- and multiply-scattered neutrons shows the relationship between timing and reconstructed positions for multiple-scattering events is not as strongly correlated as for single-scattering events and typically results in lower reconstructed neutron energies.

-Simulations of the NEXT prototype have shown that a position dependent time-of-flight neutron detector should be capable of measuring neutrons with improved energy resolution.
-The NEXT prototyping process was guided by single segment simulations which minimized the effort needed to fully test every configuration with an experimental setup.
-Going forward, the NEXTsim framework will be continually developed to provide first estimates of new detector capabilities and simulate state of the art experiments using full detector array configurations.
+Simulations of the NEXT prototype have shown that such detectors should be capable of measuring neutrons with improved energy resolution.
+The NEXT prototyping process was guided by single segment-simulations which minimized the effort needed to fully test every configuration with an experimental setup.
+Going forward, the NEXT\emph{sim} framework will be continually developed to provide first estimates of new detector capabilities and simulate complete experiments with more sophisticated detector arrangements.